 Scientific assessment is required by the IRB for medical research involving human subjects deemed to be greater than minimal risk.
 One source for a scientific assessment is the Human Research Protection Program (HRPP).
-Consult the HRPP job aid for details on how to submit materials for scientific assessment by HRPP.
+Consult the HRPP job aid for details on how to submit materials to ETHOS to request a scientific assessment by HRPP.

 Investigational New Drug (IND) or Device Exemption (IDE)

 This FDA page describes the IND and IDE application process and houses related resources.
 For assistance with this process, contact CTSI's regulatory support staff.